Is a Master’s Degree in Accounting Worth It?

 Many public accounting firms will pay for a review courses for employees they believe in.
 The Certified Public Accountant (CPA) exam is the industry standard for those who wish to pursue a career in public accounting.
 In order to sit for this exam, most states require a total of 150 hours of coursework, which equates to five years of school.
 Having a master’s in accounting can reduce the supervised work requirement by up to two years, enabling you to become certified faster.

 Managerial accounting makes up another large segment of the accounting discipline.
 Managerial accountants collect and analyze information to support strategic planning, goal setting, and directing a company’s resources.
-To take the Certified Management Accountant exam offered by the Institute of Management Accountants (IMA) you have to satisfy several requirements, including a bachelor's degree from an accredited program as well as two years of professional experience.
+To take the Certified Management Accountant (CMA) exam offered by the Institute of Management Accountants (IMA) you have to satisfy several requirements, including a bachelor's degree from an accredited program as well as two years of professional experience.
 The exam covers a number of topics, including financial reporting, planning, performance and financial decision making, according to the IMA website.

 Other certifications – which also require a certain number of credit hours – include: